TheEucatastrophe/starwardodyssey/SRD/origins.md

 ---

 ## 1 Spliced Experiment
 Taken as a child or grown in a lab?
 It matters not.
 For most of your life you were subject to all manner of cutting-edge science.
-As these things tend to go, however, an 'accident' befell the facility holding you, and you made a run for the door.
+As these things tend to go, however, an accident befell the facility holding you, and you made a run for the door.

 **You Get:**
 - **Bloodstained, white jumpsuit**.